 Living in a senior community meant friends and activities to keep him busy every day.
 It also gave us both peace of mind that he’d have near-instant help if he fell or became ill.

-Explain How Much Their Move Will Help You – Their Loving Child
+10. Explain How Much Their Move Will Help YOU

 With time, a parent’s love for their child will often overcome their objections.